 - Slap bracelets or you can spend more for cute Halloween themed ones

 - Glow sticks – 100 for $12!

-- Wikki Sticks – individually wrapped packs about $1 ea
+- Wikki Sticks – individually wrapped packs less than $1 each

 - Jack O’ Lantern bubbles

 - Sticky lizards on a string – individually packaged